Dans-labs/ddps-docs/docs/standards.md

 !!! warning "Living Document (WIP)"

     This document is currently **under development**, which means **"Work in Progress"**.
+    Don’t cite this document other than as work in progress.
     It is carried out in the context of the [DICE project]{target="_blank"} (Data Infrastructure Capacities for EOSC), funded by the EU's Horizon 2020 project call H2020-INFRAEOSC-2018-2020 under Grant Agreement no. 101017207.